 Effective date of Form W-4.
-A Form W-4 for 2020 or earlier years remains in effect for 2021 unless the employee gives you a 2021 Form W-4.
+A Form W-4 for 2021 or earlier years remains in effect for 2022 unless the employee gives you a 2022 Form W-4.
 When you receive a new Form W-4 from an employee, don't adjust withholding for pay periods before the effective date of the new form.
-If an employee gives you a replacement Form W-4, begin withholding no later than the start of the first payroll period ending on or after the 30th day from the date when you received the replacement Form W-4.
+If an employee gives you a Form W-4 that replaces an existing Form W-4, begin withholding no later than the start of the first payroll period ending on or after the 30th day from the date you received the replacement Form W-4.
 For exceptions, see Exemption from federal income tax withholding, IRS review of requested Forms W-4, and Invalid Forms W-4, later in this section.

-A Form W-4 that makes a change for the next calendar year won't take effect in the current calen-CAUTION dar year.
+A Form W-4 that makes a change for the next calendar year won't take effect in the current calendar year.